CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 - Uses Promise structure
 - The Fetch API is defined in the browser (window.fetch)
 - Only modern browsers support it (show [caniuse.com](https://caniuse.com/#feat=fetch))
-- Fetch API documentations by mozilla [link](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
+- Fetch API documentation by Mozilla [link](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

 ### What is Fetch made of?

-Fetch is an example of a javascript which has a very specific structure.
+Fetch is an example of a JavaScript which has a very specific structure.

 ```javascript
 let promiseToDoHomeWork = new Promise(function (resolve, reject) {